Skills

 The AOL Maintenance Request Tool

-1999-2000 I designed, built and maintained an internal tool to take incoming maintenance requests for AOL Publishing team.
-It had user management, reports, deadlines and tracking, and ran, without change or additional maintenance for eight years.
+1999-2008 I designed, built and maintained an internal tool to take incoming maintenance requests for AOL Publishing team.
+It had user management, reports, deadlines and tracking, and ran, without change or additional maintenance for over eight years.

 Technologies Used: AOLserver, Tcl, Sybase, HTML, CSS